In this article, you will learn

 4.2.
 After Saving a VDP Job

-- Replace CSV File [30] – Replaces the existing CSV file by uploading a new CSV file.
+- Replace CSV File [30] – replaces the existing CSV file by uploading a new CSV file.

 5. Import and Export VDP Settings

-Figure 15: The Variable Data tab for a valid VDP Job
+Figure 15: The tab Variable Data for a valid VDP Job

 5.1.
 Export VDP Settings

-To export the layout of a VDP Job, proceed as follows:
+To export the layout of a VDP job, proceed as follows:

-- Switch to the Variable Data tab.
+- Navigate to the tab Variable Data.

-- Click the Export VDP Settings [35] button (Figure 15).
+- Click the button Export VDP Settings [35] (Figure 15).

 .wvdp